 This is really a tough question to answer without looking at the house myself.
 If the termite damage was minor, according to the inspector, I’d consider purchasing the house after proper repair and treatment.
 But the real problem is what you can not see.
 Termite damage is usually done inside walls or places where we can’t see.

-If I were the buyer of that house, I'd invest few hundred dollars for professional termite inspectors who actually check inside the walls and climb inside the ceiling, and etc. I'm not talking about big franchise termite control companies whose reps are usually more into sales.
-I'm talking about professional termite inspectors who does only that.
+If I were the buyer of that house, I’d invest a few hundred dollars for professional termite inspectors who actually check inside the walls and climb inside the ceiling, and etc. I’m not talking about big franchise termite control companies whose reps are usually more into sales.
+I’m talking about professional termite inspectors who do only that.
 It will be a great investment for you.
-Even ask the home owner to pay or share the inspection fee.
+Even ask the homeowner to pay or share the inspection fee.